UI customization with SwiftUI

 Style

-We allow you to pass a style URL to any of the map view constructors.
+You can pass a style URL to any of the navigation map view constructors.
 You can vary this dynamically as your app theme changes (ex: in dark mode).

 Camera